2 Days on the south side of Woody Point

 Once you are in Deer Lake, getting to Woody Point is relatively easy.
 Route 430 branches north off the TCH, bringing you to the town of Wiltondale.

 From Wiltondale take Route 431 to Woody Point.
-The highway is well maintained and will take you through forested valleys with plenty of opportunity to get out and stretch your legs.
-Drive carefully and please keep an eye out for wildlife, particularly moose.
+Route 431 is well maintained in places and in need of upgrades in others.
+Drive with care and please keep an eye out for wildlife, particularly moose.
 Take your time and enjoy the journey -

 we'll be here when you arrive.